A recurrence relation for elliptic divisibility sequences: The sequence of the gcd

 So, $r(\p,P)\neq 1$ only for finitely many $\p$ and then $M(P)$ is a well-defined positive integer. \end{definition} The value of $M(P)$ can be bounded using \cite[Corollary C.15.2.1]{arithmetic}.
-For example, if the $j$-invariant is integral, then $M(P)$ divides $12$.
+For example, if the $j$-invariant of the curve is integral, then $M(P)$ divides $12$.
 Observe that the point $Q=M(P)P$ is non-singular modulo every prime.
-Hence, $M(Q)=1$. \begin{proposition} Let $E$ be an elliptic curve defined by a Weierstrass equation with integer coefficients in $K$.
-Let $P\in E(K)$ and assume $\nu(x(P))\geq0$.
-If $r(\p,P)=1$, then
+Hence, $M(Q)=1$. \begin{definition} Let $E$ be an elliptic curve defined by a Weierstrass equation with integer coefficients in $K$ and let $P\in E(K)$.
+Let $\nu\in M_K^0$ and $n\in \N$.
+If $nP\neq O$, then define